 Questions and Answers Concerning Girl Scouts

-Recently, we have become aware of misinformation that is being distributed about the Girl Scouts.
-This Q&A answers criticisms and claims that have come to Girl Scouts from various sources and should be used to affirm our mission of building girls of courage, confidence, and character.
-Here are some facts about the Girl Scouts:
+This Q&A answers criticisms and claims that have come to Girl Scouts from various sources and affirms our mission of building girls of courage, confidence, and character.

 1. What is the mission of the Girl Scouts?